rundeck/rundeck/docs/en/06-examples/06-chapter1.md

     jetty.sh restart

-Once the RunDeck webapp has started, login as the "deploy" user (the password is probably "deploy").
+Once the RunDeck webapp has started, login as the "user" user (the password is probably "user").
 Just the Jobs in the "anvils" group are displayed in the Jobs page.
-The "deploy" user does is not allowed to access jobs outside of "/anvils group.
+The "user" user does is not allowed to access jobs outside of "/anvils group.

 Notice the absence of the "New Job" button that would be displayed if logged in as "admin".
-Job creation is an action not granted to "deploy".
+Job creation is an action not granted to "user".
 Notice also, that the button bar for the listed Jobs does not include icons for editing or deleting the Job.
-Only workflow\_read and workflow\_actions were allowed in the deploy.aclpolicy file.
+Only workflow\_read and workflow\_actions were allowed in the `user.aclpolicy` file.

 ## Resource model provider